fleekxyz/non-fungible-apps/ui/README.md

 $ vite build
 ```

-This will create a dist folder where
+This will create a dist folder for the deployment.